 The 2 Wellbeing Coordinators provide guidance and support to the Team Around The Child, helping them to assess need and access the right community supports at the right time.
-This year they have supported 148 children and families.
+This year they have supported 148 children and families in need of support.

-Where family's needs are more complex, families are encouraged to attend the Multi Agency Support Hub (M.A.S.H.)
+Where a family's needs are more complex, families are encouraged to attend the Multi Agency Support Hub (M.A.S.H.).
 This year MASH has welcomed and worked with 34 families.

-The locality networks comprise of front line practitioners and community organisations operating in each of the communities that make up Moray.
+The locality networks are comprised of front line practitioners and community organisations operating in each of the communities that make up Moray.
 They share what children, young people and families are telling them needs to improve or change and pool their expertise and resources to work with families to deliver improvements.
 The activities and achievements of the locality networks are highlighted throughout this report.